migtools/tackle-ui/INTERNATIONALIZATION.md

 # Internationalization

-To translate Tackle UI into a new language you only need to create a new file in `public/locales/{myLanguageCode}/translation.json`.
+To translate Tackle UI into a new language you only need to create a new file `public/locales/{myLanguageCode}/translation.json`.
+Where `myLanguageCode` can be any `ISO 639-1` code value.

 ## How to add a new language